michael2012z/BitBible/markdown/KJV/files/Isa.md

 27. The first shall say to Zion, Behold, behold them: and I will give to Jerusalem one that bringeth good tidings.

-28. For I beheld, and there was no man; even among them, and there was no counsellor, that, when I asked of them, could answer a word.answer: Heb. return
+28. For I beheld, and there was no man; even among them, and there was no counsellor, that, when I asked of them, could answer a word.

 29. Behold, they are all vanity; their works are nothing: their molten images are wind and confusion.